desecho/hangout/README.md

 #Hangout

-The web application to organize spontaneous meetings.
+The mobile web application on Python/Django/jQuery to organize spontaneous meetings.
 The interface is in Russian.

 ##Required packages